slashman/jsrl/README.md

 Along with that you also get all the tooling to develop the game and deploy it for web or PC via electron.

-# Features

-* Player can walk around using keyboard
-* Raycasting Field of View algorithm
-* Player can move between persistent levels
-* Enemies move around chasing the player
-* Player can pick up, drop and use items (including using items on a given direction)
-* Player remember visited maps
-* Infrastructure for Level Generation
-* Line wrap text boxes

 # How to use

 JSRL is designed for you to take a snapshot of the repository, and then part ways with it to create your game.

 Tutorials on how to create your game around the basic codebase will come soon.

 * Download a copy of the repository (https://github.com/slashman/jsrl/archive/refs/heads/master.zip).
   * Alternatively you can use github's Template feature https://github.com/slashman/jsrl/generate
-* Modify the code within the `./src/js` folder to create your game.
+* Modify the code within the `./src/ts` folder to create your game.

+# TypeScript

+JSRL uses typescript and includes the tools to compile it so it can be used in any browser.

+In case you want to remove TypeScript support and dependencies, you can use the `js` branch.
+However, note that you can develop in vanilla JS if you wanted, even with typescript active.

 # Local Development Server

 Local development can occur in two flavours: *web*, or *electron*.
 In both environments, changes to your source are hot-reloaded.

 ## Web